 Really, really, I promise this is the last one from the vendor carts over by Ratatouille.
 I’m sure there is actually a real name for this sandwich, but I didn’t catch it.
 It has a nice salami and a giant hunk of cheese in it.
-They have rows of them prepared and when you order one they put it in the toaster until it is golden and the cheese is melty perfection.
+They have rows of them prepared.
+When you order one, they put it in the toaster until it is golden and the cheese is melty perfection.
 If you are a toasted sandwich person and a fan of European cheeses, you will really enjoy this cute little sandwich.

-This Cookie is pretty iconic to Disneyland Paris.
-It’s almost a right of passage to get one while you are there.
-However, I’ll admit it was not my favorite…mostly because (if you will remember from my confession above) I am not a fan of Nutella and hazel nut spreads.
-My kids really enjoyed it and it was a fun surprise to see that it had a hazelnut filling in the center, but I would go for a Mickey Meringue over this cookie any day.
+This Cookie is pretty iconic of Disneyland Paris.
+It’s almost a rite of passage to get one while you are there.
+However, I’ll admit it was not my favorite…mostly because (if you will remember from my confession above) I am not a fan of Nutella and hazelnut spreads.
+My kids really enjoyed it, and it was a fun surprise to see that it had a hazelnut filling in the center, but I would go for a Mickey Meringue over this cookie any day.
 This cookie is at the Boardwalk Candy Palace on Main Street.
-I’ve heard that they often sell out of these so make sure to grab one early when you are arriving at the park.
+I’ve heard that they often sell out of these, so make sure to grab one early when you are arriving at the park.

 7. Garlic Bread

 My kids LOVED this one.
 They were so happy that we got it twice.
-It is available at two lunch spots and we happened to hit both of them during our trip.
-You can get it as part of your meal or you can order it separately, so, if you just want to pop in and grab it for a snack you can.
+It is available at two lunch spots, and we happened to hit both of them during our trip.
+You can get it as part of your meal or you can order it separately.
+So if you just want to pop in and grab it for a snack, you can.
 I think it was around 3 or 4 dollars to buy it separately.
-I will warn you, lines were pretty long at peak meal times.
-You might want to try and grab it at an off time if you are just wanting the garlic bread without a whole meal.
+I will warn you, the lines were pretty long at peak meal times.
+You might want to try and grab it at an off time, if you are just wanting the garlic bread without a whole meal.
 You can get it at Bella Note Pizzeria in Fantasyland or Colonel Hathi’s Pizza Outpost in Adventureland.

-Ok, so maybe I’m a fudge snob…I was so excited when I read on this post that there was fudge for sale in the Boardwalk Candy Palace at Disneyland Paris.
-I made sure to stop right away when we got there and bought one of almost every kind, for research purposes, of course.
-Let’s just say it wasn’t my favorite….but, there was one flavor that definitely stood out above the rest…so, if you like fudge and want to try some…don’t go crazy like I did and get one of each before trying them.
-I realized, after I bought all of them, that I could have asked for samples.
+Ok, so maybe I’m a fudge snob…I was so excited when I read in this post that there was fudge for sale in the Boardwalk Candy Palace at Disneyland Paris.
+I made sure to stop right away when we got there and bought one of almost every kind for research purposes, of course.
+Let’s just say, it wasn’t my favorite….but there was one flavor that definitely stood out above the rest…so if you like fudge and want to try some…don’t go crazy like I did and get one of each before trying them.
+I realized after I bought all of them that I could have asked for samples.
 Oops!
 The one I liked best and actually everyone in our family liked best was this layered one pictured below.

 9. Chocolate Dipped MARSHMALLOW Sticks